 Different cultures around the world have different things that they see as important to their sense of identity.
 This can be seen in the examples of cultural identities discussed above.

 Each culture has its own unique history and values that make it what it is.
 These factors play a role in shaping the cultural identity of a group of people.
-Globalization and other external forces can also impact a culture’s identity.
+Globalization and other external forces can also impact a culture’s identity and introduce a lot of cultural variation even within a culture and nation itself.

 Friedman, J. (1994).
 Cultural Identity and Global Process.
 New York: SAGE.